altaiiiir/BackupCamera/README.md

 - Make sure to enable camera and LiDAR usage permissions in the Info.plist file of the project.

 ## Future Enhancements
+- Add ability to pause beeping when the car is stationary.
 - Add GPS location integration for tracking where the user parks
 - Implement customizable distance thresholds for the alert system
 - Improve the beeping system to handle rapid changes in distance